CliMA/ClimaDiagnostics.jl/docs/src/developer_guide.md

 - `comments`: More verbose explanation of what the variable is, or comments related to how it is defined or computed.

-- `compute!`: Function that compute the diagnostic variable from the state.
-It has to take two arguments: the `integrator`, and a pre-allocated area of memory where to write the result of the computation.
-It the no pre-allocated area is available, a new one will be allocated.
-To avoid extra allocations, this function should perform the calculation in-place (i.e., using `.=`).
+- `compute`: Function that computes the diagnostic variable from the state, cache, and time.
+The function should return a `Field` or a `Base.Broadcast.Broadcasted` expression.
+It should not allocate new `Field`: if you find yourself using a dot, that is a good indication you should be using `lazy`.
 """
 function add_diagnostic_variable!(;
     short_name,